Photo

 • I like sketching, playing the YangQin (a Chinese musical instrument), and praciticing 无为(wúwéi).

-Gambling for Redemption or Ripoff, and the Impact of Superpriority (under review)
+Gambling for Redemption or Ripoff, and the Impact of Superpriority

 (joint with Philip Dybvig)